How The Body Reacts To Viruses

 While the innate immune and B cell responses are effective against a wide variety of pathogens, T cells can respond very specifically to intracellular pathogens, such as viruses.
 In this interactive, you will walk through an example of a T cell response to a viral invasion, as would occur in the case of COVID-19.

 Looking for a more in-depth online learning experience?
 Our foundational immunology course covers key concepts in the field.
-If you’d like to understand the latest developments in preventing viral infections, consider our advanced course on vaccines and viral immunology.
+If you’d like to understand the latest developments in protecting against viral infections, consider our advanced course on vaccines and viral immunology.

 HMX Fundamentals Immunology instructors Andrew Lichtman and Shiv Pillai have also shared their thoughts about the importance of understanding immunology and what the science tells us about reducing transmission of SARS-CoV-2.